dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

-# OCI Terraform Configuration with Ansible Provisioning
+# OCI Terraform Configuration with Ansible Provisioning, WAF, and IP Filtering

 This Terraform configuration provisions an Oracle Cloud Infrastructure (OCI) environment with a public bastion host and private instances, each with attached private IPs that can be detached for reuse.
-It also includes Ansible playbooks to provision the instances with Java, SQLCL, Oracle ORDS, and Tomcat server.
+It includes integrated Web Application Firewall (WAF) with IP filtering, SSL termination, and Ansible playbooks to provision the instances with Java, SQLCL, Oracle ORDS, and Tomcat server.

 ## Architecture

 The project uses a modular architecture with the following components:

 ### Modules
-- **Network Module**: Creates VCN, subnets, gateways, route tables, and security lists
+- **Network Module**: Creates VCN, subnets, gateways, route tables, and security lists with IP filtering
+- **Bastion Module**: Creates bastion host with detachable private IP
-- **Compute Module**: Creates instances with detachable private IPs
+- **Private Compute Module**: Creates private instances with detachable private IPs for Tomcat servers
-- **Load Balancer Module**: Creates a load balancer with HTTP to HTTPS redirect
+- **Load Balancer Module**: Creates a load balancer with HTTP to HTTPS redirect, SSL termination, and integrated WAF
-- **WAF Module**: Creates a Web Application Firewall that blocks traffic by default and allows specific paths
+- **Integrated WAF**: Web Application Firewall that blocks traffic by default and allows only `/ords/r/marinedataregister` path with IP filtering
-- **Ansible Module**: Provisions instances using Ansible
+- **Ansible Integration**: Provisions instances using Ansible playbooks

 This modular approach provides several benefits:
 - **Reusability**: Modules can be reused across different projects